Skip to content

 ATTENDANCE POLICY

-Please, if your student is ill and you are keeping him/her home, call the office, to ensure that your student is excused.
+If your student is ill and you are keeping him/her home, please call the office to ensure that your student is excused.
+Also, please let your child's teacher know about the absence.
+We miss our students when they are not here!

 Utah State Law (Public Law 53-24-1) requires every child between the ages of six and eighteen to be in attendance at school every official school day.
 The law further states that every parent or guardian has the responsibility of sending his or her child to school.
 The administration and staff at Welby Elementary are committed to the success of students.
 Student success can best be achieved when students, parents, teachers, and school administration work together toward a common goal.